 - Preparing financial reports by collecting, analyzing, and summarizing account information and trends

-- Managing grant financial reporting and compliance with grant requirements relating to finance, budget, procurement, and human resources reporting, including the consolidation of the reporting for three countries
+- Managing grant financial reporting and compliance with grant requirements relating to finance, budget, procurement, and human resources reporting, including the consolidation of the reporting for 3 countries

 - Ensuring compliance with any legal or government requirements

-- Conducting any related work as required, including accounting and financial reporting related to any additional pilots or field offices within Southern Africa
+- Any related work as required, including accounting and financial reporting related to any additional pilots or field offices within Southern Africa

-The ability to work well in cross-cultural contexts and sensitivity to different cultures
+- The ability to work well in cross-cultural contexts; sensitivity to different cultures

-Strong work ethic, self-motivation, and willingness to adapt to changing and challenging circumstances
+- Strong work ethic, self-motivated, and willing to adapt to changing and challenging circumstances